 Perhaps we are biologically hard-wired to find obesity distasteful.
-It seems that just about anything we do or think in a behavioural sense can be explained by our pre-historic past, before fire, farming and Facebook.
+It seems that just about anything we do or think in a behavioural sense can be explained by our pre-historic past, before fire, farming and the internet.
 Anthropologists have used evolutionary pressure to explain everything we generally like and dislike, from lipstick to tidy houses.
 In prehistory, a large man with lots of body to carry around might not be good at catching rabbits or escaping from the claws of a Sabre-tooth tiger.
 Perhaps we could not depend on a big woman with irregular hormonal cycles to make babies when the going was good.
 Or maybe obese people were reviled as selfish hoarders who ate more food than anyone else, so no upstanding tribe members would want to be seen with them.
 Sounds reasonable?

 Well, the logic does not hold because there simply were not enough obese people (or animals) around for any sort of evolutionary bias to take hold.
 Studies of primitive societies and examinations of cave paintings show that it was very rare for anyone living a hunter-gatherer lifestyle to become obese.
 If anything, obesity was seen as an indicator of abundance and a paradigm of attractiveness, if the oldest statue in the world is anything to go by.
 An obese person would be a marvel to behold, probably a leader of a prosperous tribe or an extraordinary person who was able to hunt and gather far more food than anyone else.